+It is very desirable to have a tame, affectionate, and interactive bird as a family pet.
+Small birds such as finches and canaries may prove very difficult or challenging to befriend.
+There are many methods and opinions described by various people to tame and train birds.
 This handout is designed to give some guidance to you during this process.
-Your patience may be strained and you may sustain some bites, but the rewards of your new relationship with your pet will be fulfilling and long lasting.
-The ultimate goal is to earn the bird's trust and respect.
+Your patience may be strained, and you may sustain some bites, but the rewards of your new relationship with your bird will be fulfilling and long-lasting.
+The ultimate goal is to earn your bird's trust and respect.
 Some larger urban centers have reputable bird trainers.
 Speak to your avian veterinarian for recommendations and try to get some references first.

 When selecting a pet bird, try to choose a young bird, as it will be easier to tame and train.
 Remember, you are trying to bond with the bird.
 Young birds are easier to tame and adapt readily to new environments and situations.
-Hand raised babies usually make better pets as they have been completely socialized with humans and bond readily.
-Older, wild, colony or parent raised birds may prove difficult to tame.
+Hand-raised babies usually make better pets as they have been completely socialized with humans and bond readily.
+Older, wild, colony or parent-raised birds may prove difficult to tame.

 How do I hand train my bird?